golanlevin/lectures/lecture_pattern/README.md

 ---

-### Pattern in Modernism: Anni Albers and Victor Vasarely
+### Pattern in Modernism: Anni Albers and Bridget Riley

 Anni Albers was one of the most influential textile designers of the 20th century.
 In the early 1930s, she was the director of the textiles studio in the German Bauhaus school; in 1949, she became the first textile designer to have a solo exhibition at the Museum of Modern Art.
 Her work reveals a stunning sensibility for rhythm, color, and punctuation and helped define visual Modernism in textile art.